 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 255% of the average value of its portfolio.

-Principal Investment Strategies: The adviser and sub-adviser seek to achieve the Fund's investment objective by investing in U.S. and foreign equity securities and equity securities of companies engaging in activities that are consistent with Fund's investment theme of robocar disruption and technology.
+Principal Investment Strategies:

+The adviser and sub-adviser seek to achieve the Fund's investment objective by investing in U.S. and foreign equity securities and equity securities of companies engaging in activities that are consistent with Fund's investment theme of robocar disruption and technology.
 The adviser applies an option overlay strategy to the Fund's equity investments.